 University of Stockholm.
 The Department of Media Studies offers English-speaking graduate courses in journalism, media, communication, fashion and cinema studies.
 These courses may be available to undergraduates with permission of the instructor and department.

 University of Sydney.
 The Department of Media and Communications provides English-speaking undergraduate classes and postgraduate research work opportunities.

 UVA Hispanic Studies in Spain Summer Program.
 This is an established study abroad program sponsored by the Department of Spanish, Italian, and Portuguese.
 Media Studies courses are sometimes cross-listed with courses taught as part of this program.

 Transfer Credit for all non-UVA course work

 Students wishing to apply study abroad credit towards their Media Studies major must first receive departmental approval.
 We will accept no more than two study abroad courses toward the major.
+Study abroad classes can only serve as MDST electives.
 The approval process is as follows:

 - Identify a recognized foreign institution where you can take classes.
 The International Studies Office can help to identify such institutions.

 - Identify the media/communications classes that you wish to take.
 Students should collect information on the courses they wish to take including the course title, number, description, credit hours, instructor, department, institution name, and course syllabi when possible.